![]() | |||||||||||||||||||||

 shredded - full six pack of abs... "onion skin!"
 However, I do know some women who get

-down to 11-13% body fat - by all standards extremely lean,
+down to 11-13% body fat for competition - extremely lean,

 complete with six pack abs - but oddly, they still had a few